 Airline Ground Services, published twice a year, looks at the increasing diversity of services procured by airlines and airports on the ground.
 We illustrate accurately how comprehensive airline and airport procurement of services on the ground has become, both inside the terminal building and on the ramp.
 Airline Ground Services also features in-depth interviews with heads of procurement at the airlines and airports.
 Airline Ground Services’ editorial aim is to deliver far-reaching features and news items on traditional areas of passenger, baggage, ramp and catering activities.
 It additionally explores other services outsourced by airlines and airports including: line maintenance, refuelling, IT, security, cabin repair, passenger handling, PRM and cleaning.
 AGS also looks at IT systems and solutions.

-Cargo Airports & Services was launched by Eva International to considerable acclaim in September 2011, and is a sister magazine to Airline Ground Services.
+Cargo Airports & Airline Services is a sister magazine to Airline Ground Services.
 It is now published twice yearly, although our intention is to increase frequency to quarterly in the future.
 As the name suggests, the magazine focuses primarily on cargo activities at and around airports globally, covering everything from airport strategy to ground handling sheds and the equipment inside them, and the freight forwarding facilities and logistics parks nearby – as well as, of course, the people who work in them.
 We also look upstream, at key challenges for airlines and forwarders, in order to understand the context for some of the cargo decisions affecting the airport environment.
 Cargo Airports & Services contains a mixture of news analysis, interviews, opinion pieces, and in-depth feature articles, covering the international air cargo market.